data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 #### API Documentation

 The [final documentation deliverable](https://github.com/data-creative/tonebase-api/blob/master/DOCS.md) included instructions on how to authenticate to the API, listed all database resources and corresponding API endpoints, and provided example requests and responses for each endpoint.
-It also included a final depiction of the API's domain model (below), and the aforementioned [example client application](https://github.com/s2t2/tonebase-api-client-example) to show the client how to integrate with the API using their desired technologies (in this case, a Node.js application using the Express framework).
+It also included a final depiction of the API's domain model (below), and the aforementioned [example client application](https://github.com/s2t2/tonebase-api-client-example) to show my clients how to integrate with the API using their desired technologies (in this case, a Node.js application using the Express framework).

 <img class="img-responsive" src="{{ site.base_url }}/assets/img/posts/tonebase-final-erd.png" alt="">